INTERSECT-training/packaging/_episodes/02-jupyter-to-package.md

 > {:.solution}
 {:.challenge}

-## Publishing
+## Commit and Push

-The easiest way to make your code available for others is to commit it all and push it to a public git repository.
+Don't forget to commit all your work using `git`.

 > ## Don't `git commit -a` before you've set up your `.gitignore`
 >